 Chlorogenic acids have been shown in several studies to aid in controlling blood sugar levels; especially those glucose spikes which occur after a high-carbohydrate meal (Tunnicliffe 2011; Zhang 2011).
-In a 12-week study, consumption of chlorogenic acid-fortified instant coffee lead to a considerable reduction in body weight when compared to regular instant coffee (Thom 2007).
-As elevated glucose levels and excess body weight are common among depressives, chlorogenic acids may help combat some symptoms of depression tied to insulin resistance and irregularities in glucose metabolism.
+In a 12-week study, consumption of chlorogenic acid-fortified instant coffee led to a considerable reduction in the absorption of glucose when compared to regular instant coffee (Thom 2007).
+As elevated glucose levels are common among depressives, chlorogenic acids may help combat some symptoms of depression tied to insulin resistance and irregularities in glucose metabolism.

 Green coffee, the primary source of chlorogenic acids, cannot be consumed as a beverage due to its extremely bitter taste.
 Consuming a green coffee extract standardized to chlorogenic acids is an effective means of obtaining biologically active concentrations of chlorogenic acids.

 The potential role of chlorogenic acids in mediating the mood boost associated with coffee consumption, and their thoroughly studied antihyperglycemic properties give rise to promising multimodal depression protection.

 Chromium has been studied for its role in regulating blood sugar by facilitating the uptake of glucose into cells, and some research indicates that it may be beneficial in depression as well (McCarty 1994).